individual-brain-charting/public_analysis_code/README.md

 # public analysis code for the IBC project

-This Python package gives the pipeline used to process the MRI data obtained in the Individual brain Charting Project.
+This Python package gives the pipeline used to process the MRI data obtained in the Individual Brain Charting Project.
 More info on the data can be found at [IBC public protocols](http://github.com/hbp-brain-charting/public_protocols) and
 [IBC webpage](http://project.inria.fr/IBC/)